Amazon ECR – Container Registry & Image Scanning

 • Resource-based policies allow granting usage permission to other AWS accounts or organizations on a per-resource basis.

-• Resource-based policy specifies the Principal, in the form of a list of AWS account ID numbers, can access that resource and what they can access.
+• Resource-based policy specifies the Principal, in the form of a list of AWS account ID numbers, that can access that resource and what they can access.

 • Using cross-account access with a resource-based policy, the User still works in the trusted account and does not have to give up their permissions in place of the role permissions.